sleepjie/Valanar/Valanar Superdocument.md

 Prior to the Serende’hel Reformation, bathhouses existed mostly as private institutions owned by women of the peasant class, with more lavish establishments existing only for royalty or nobility.
 However, among the technologies granted to Draymond as part of their mutual alliance with the Serende’hel was the introduction of a primitive form of indoor plumbing, as well as many advancements in architecture, physics and mathematics.
 Cities were no longer constructed of wood and stone, but brick, mortar and iron, and this meant that public bathhouses could be constructed by anyone with the means and resources.

 Access to these bathhouses is, on average, very affordable.
 Some bathhouses are more lavish or pampered than others, but most will get the job done and are maintained and cleaned by law.
 Private bath houses operated by criminal syndicates sometimes offer ‘alternative’ services, though the legality of these services can only be described as questionable at best.

+###### The Grand Melee
+While plenty of nations boast rich and storied histories in several different combat sports, none are quite as prestigious or as famous as the Grand Melee.
+Held once every three years on Francis' Field just outside of Sadurak, the Grand Melee is a tournament held over the course of five days and encompassing multiple disciplines with competitors arriving from every province, vassal state, and nation in and beyond the Empire's borders.
+It is a festival of combat, drawing thousands of spectators who fill temporary grandstands and tent-cities that sprawl across the field.

+The tournament unfolds discipline by discipline.
+The first day belongs to the horse and rider, with lancers, mounted archers, and griffon-riders demonstrating their mastery of speed, formation, and precision.

+The Grand Melee began in 200BR under Emperor Albrecht II, conceived as a spectacle to unify Draymond’s vassals through martial competition rather than perpetual border wars.
+For nearly four centuries the tournament remained an imperial affair, with only Draymond’s own subjects permitted to compete.
+This exclusivity lent the Melee a reputation as a proving ground for the Black Empire’s best, and its champions became household names across Dol’Calandria.
+In 198SR, the new Emperor and successor to Ludvik the Black, declared the Melee open to the world.
+Emissaries were sent to every major capital offering a seat for their strongest competitors.
+The decision transformed the Melee overnight, shifting it from a national spectacle into the greatest martial contest in Valanar.

+Victors receive purses of ducats, trophies cast in precious metal, and ceremonial arms commissioned from the Empire’s finest smiths.
+Repeat champions are offered honours beyond wealth: titles of knighthood, the right to sit in council as martial advisors, land, or even a position of command within the imperial host.

+The opening day belongs to mounted combat.
+Cavalry charges thunder across Francis’ Field, with riders testing their skill in jousts, races, and mounted archery contests.
+Griffon-riders from the north of Draymond are permitted a separate trial of aerial jousting, though their numbers are few.
+Notable champions include Ser Armand de Veyre, whose undefeated streak in the joust from 74BR to 68BR cemented the lance as a nobleman’s weapon, and Dame Eryn of Caldwynn, the first woman to win the mounted archery contest in 92SR, her precision likened to “a falcon stooping on prey.”

+The second day is dedicated to single combat.
+Warriors step into the ring with the weapon of their choice: longsword, axe, spear, with or without a shield, until one yields or is disarmed.
+In earlier centuries, deaths were common; in modern times, bouts end on surrender, though blood still flows freely.
 ##### Geography and Landmarks
 A mostly temperate climate, Draymond is flanked by two mountain ranges with verdant forests toward the northern border of Florence and sparse stretches of hills and plains in the south.
 Most of the cities and larger settlements are located in the warmer and more fertile northern regions, though there are many older settlements in the south which have been built upon over the centuries.
 ##### Settlements & Structures

+Sadurak City
+Once separated into two settlements on both sides of the River Brynth.
+It is the largest city in the world with an approximate population of 200,000, growing to 300,000 by the Age of Man.

-Illuminator HQ
+Illuminator Headquarters
 Secretive meetings are often held here as ambassadors from every walk of life are treated with neutrality.
 Within the walls of the Illuminator’s vast fortress of knowledge and magic, one can find themselves lost amidst a sea of ancient texts, artefacts, and long kept secrets.
 It is here that the Grand Illuminators are honoured with statues depicting their visage, lining the courtyards of the meticulously kept gardens at the front of the castle, where all different kinds of plants, flowers and herbs are cultivated.

-Sadurak City
-Once separated into two settlements on both sides of the River Brynth.
-It is the largest city in the world with an approximate population of 200,000, growing to 300,000 by the Age of Man.
 ##### Military and Naval Power
 Given Draymond’s considerable size and wealth, it is no wonder that its military has long been considered one of the most powerful mobile forces in the world.
 The Empire’s Military follows a much more stringent doctrine of routine discipline and individual excellence, which like many things, they inherited from the Serende’hel and their military structure.